Code-Institute-Submissions/visit-south-east-asia/README.md

 ## DEPLOYMENT

-This project was developed using Cloud9 and Gitpod.
+This project was developed using Github/Gitpod.
 In both casess all work was committed to Githup.
 It was deployed to Github Pages as follows: